CMU-18740/gem5-tutorial/part1/part1_2_cache_config.md

 Using the previous configuration script as a starting point, this chapter will walk through a more complex configuration.
 We will add a cache hierarchy to the system as shown in the figure below.
-Additionally, this chapter will cover understanding the gem5 statistics output and adding command line parameters to your scripts.
+We will also see how to add command-line parameters to the script.

 ![A system configuration with a two-level cache hierarchy.](figures/advanced_config.png)